giocosmiano/exploring-spring-boot-2/ch06-messaging-with-spring-boot/readme.md

    either queues or topics. `AMQP` has `routing keys` that behave differently based on the type of the `exchange`

  - A `direct exchange` routes messages based on a fixed routing key, often the name of the queue.
-For example, the last code that we just looked at mentioned `learning-spring-boot` as the name of `exchange` and `comments.new` as the `routing key`.
-Any consumer that binds their own queue to that `exchange` with a `routing key` of `comments.new` will receive a copy of each message posted earlier
+   Any consumer that binds their own queue to that `exchange` with a `routing key` will receive a copy of each message posted in that `exchange`

- - A `topic exchange` allows routing keys to have wildcards like comments.* .
-This situation best suits clients where the actual routing key isn't known until a user provides the criteria.
-For example, imagine a stock- trading application where the user must provide a list of ticker symbols he or she is interested in monitoring
+ - A `topic exchange` allows `routing keys` to have wildcards like `comments.*`.
+This situation best suits clients where the actual `routing key` isn't known until a user provides the criteria.
+   For example, imagine a stock-trading application where the user must provide a list of ticker symbols he or she is interested in monitoring

  - A `fanout exchange` blindly broadcasts every message to every queue that is bound to it, regardless of the `routing key`